MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 ###  $R \times T = (T^{-1} \times R^{-1})^{-1}$

-Too many times, I doubted myself because I was violating the $TRS\times p$ rule: first scale, then rotate, finally translate.
+Too many times, I doubted myself because I was violating the $TRS\times p$ rule: first scale, then rotate, and finally translate.
-However, as described above when computing the extrinsics matrix from the pose matrix in alterantive, we are in need to first translate and only then rotate some of the matrices we are looking at.
+However, as described above when computing the extrinsics matrix from the pose matrix as an alternative, we are in need to first translate and only then rotate some of the matrices we are looking at.

 This follows from the following rule:
 Given two invertible matrices, the inverse of their product is the product of their inverses in reverse order (https://en.wikipedia.org/wiki/Invertible_matrix#Other_properties):